CloverDX is a new name for CloverETL Learn more

 To really understand what data modeling is, you have to dig down and look at the specific benefits it delivers.
 Naturally, these benefits are only achieved when you deploy data models effectively, and when business and IT teams work in harmony.

-Let’s explore the benefits of effective data modeling now.
+Here are the four main benefits of effective data modeling

 You’ll also save money with data modeling because it catches errors quickly.
 This means you need fewer iterations, and your team are less likely to pass on error-ridden projects to higher-ups or, God-forbid, your customers.
 This results in data modeling reducing the budget of programming by up to 75 percent.